jcabraham/logeion-plautus/README.md

 ``` sh
 play:act:scene:line-in-scene, play:act:scene:absolute-line-number.
 ```
 I keep both references (in file "good.txt") for debugging purposes.
 If these look correct, I can run a script to replace the citations on the left of the comma with those on the right, as it were.
+Errors are output to "bad.txt" with enough debugging info to enable curation of these entries, I believe.
+See "Files, below."

+## pull-citations.pl

+This simply pulls references to Plautus from the Lewis and Short .xml files via a regex.
+Not worthy of note.
+Some ad-hoc scripting, one-liners, etc, were used to create the master citation list from this.
+(See "Files" below)

-## Algorithm
+# Mapping Algorithm
 The citations this script encounters are of the patterns:

 * play:act:line.
 This is assumed for no good reason to be a line in a corrupt play (20, 21), or to be scene 1.
 In the latter case this is mapped to play:act:"1":line.
 This needs verification.